OpenNHM/AvaScenarioModelChain/README.md

 #### 1. Minimal system prerequisites
 * Install only the flexible, OS-level tools system-wide.
-* All project dependencies (AvaFrame, CAIROS, GDAL, NumPy, etc.) will live inside Pixi-managed environments.
+* All python dependencies (AvaFrame, CAIROS, GDAL, NumPy, etc.) are installed exclusively inside the Pixi environment defined in this repository.
 * System Python (python3.10 or 3.11 on Ubuntu) is kept minimal — used only for tools like VS Code, Pixi bootstrap, etc.
 * CAIROS and AvaFrame never touch system Python → they live in isolated .pixi/envs/* environments.
 * Optional: